mvenghaus/hyva-checkout-amazon-pay/README.md

 - Tests
 - ...

-## Known Issues
-- sometimes when you change the address afterwards the next button is not clickable

 ## Installation

 **!!
 You need at least the RC version of Hyva Checkout (you need to buy it) !!**